 • Information that will help them provide you with workplace accommodations.

-The note must be from a recognized healthcare provider like a doctor, nurse practitioner or psychologist.
+The note must be from a recognized healthcare provider like a doctor, nurse practitioner, or psychologist.

 Financial Support During Stress or Sick Leave

-If the stress you experience triggers a medical condition such as PTSD, anxiety, depression or gastric ulcers, and that condition is severe enough that it disables you from being able to complete the main duties of your work (known as being “totally disabled“), you may be entitled to financial support while you’re off work treating your condition from your insurance plan or through government-funded resources.
-Remember, the stress does not have to be work-related for you to be eligible for the following supports.
+Suppose the stress you experience triggers a medical condition such as PTSD, anxiety, depression, or gastric ulcers, and that condition is severe enough that it disables you from being able to complete the primary duties of your work (known as being “totally disabled”).

-Short-Term and/or Long-Term Disability Benefits
+1. Short-Term and Long-Term Disability Benefit Plan

 • Eligible conditions.